jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4)
 (5)

+### 32IB Calculation of amounts for partnerships
+For the purposes of sections 32E(2)﻿(f), (i), and (j) and 32I, when the person is a partnership, the following amounts are determined ignoring section HG 2 of the Income Tax Act 2007:
+  (a) the person’s annual gross income:
+  (b) the person’s—
+    (i) total amount of assessable income:
+    (ii) total deductions:
+    (iii) tax credits for resident passive income:
+    (iv) income tax liability.

 ### 32J RWT-exempt status for unincorporated bodies
 (1) When the Commissioner provides RWT-exempt status to an unincorporated body described in section RE 30 of the Income Tax Act 2007,—
   (a) the named body has the RWT-exempt status; and (b) no member of the body may have RWT-exempt status in relation to a taxable activity carried on by the body.
 (2) For the purposes of the RWT rules and RWT-exempt status, a notice to the body is treated as served on the body and on each member of the body.

+### 32JB RWT-exempt status for limited partnerships
+(1) When the Commissioner provides RWT-exempt status to a limited partnership described in section RE 31 of the Income Tax Act 2007,—
+  (a) the limited partnership has the RWT-exempt status; and (b) no limited partner of the limited partnership may have RWT-exempt status in their capacity as a limited partner of the limited partnership.
+(2) For the purposes of the RWT rules and RWT-exempt status, a notice to the limited partnership is treated as served on the limited partnership and on each of its partners.

 ### 32K Failing to meet basis of exemption
 (1) This section applies when a person who has RWT-exempt status no longer meets the requirements on which their exemption is based.